 For our carrier, we chose this for its solubility and quick metabolism.
 Hailed as a rich resource of medium chain triglycerides and fatty acids, this oil’s natural preservative characteristics also assure Equanimity’s long shelf life.

 Used for centuries in America, skullcap has been studied for its anti-anxiety effects.
 Once used by Native Americans as a treatment for digestive problems and frayed nerves, it is often used as a mild sedative, both on its own and in combination with other herbs.

-Back in the day, chamomile was reportedly revered by the Saxons as one of nine of their sacred herbs.
+Back in the day, chamomile was reportedly revered by the Saxons as one of of their nine sacred herbs.
 Today, its adherents seek antianxiolytic effects from its usage.
 It’s also been examined for its anti-inflammatory abilities as well as for its possible reduction of muscle spasms.

 Valerian is well-known and loved amongst the sleep-conscious worldwide.
 It also promotes antianxiolytic moods and can potentially relieve mild nervous tension.

 From Traditional Chinese Medicine to European herbalism, hawthorn has been used for centuries for cardiovascular and digestive purposes.
 The berries of the hawthorn shrub has gained a wide reputation within herbal circles for its potential support of healthy blood circulation and its heart-elevating properties.

 Deceptively named, this non-citrus herb is grown in Southern Europe and all parts eastward.
 Those in the world of CAM (complementary and alternative medicine) know it well for its longtime use as a sleep aid.
 Not surprising are the knock-on effects that come from its restful qualities – lowered stress and anxiety along with improved mood and cognitive ability.